GlebNetstar/Symfony2/README.md

-Form schema bundle 1
+Form schema bundle 1 (Build relations between selectboxes)
 ========

-This bundle allows to add schema to any forms, with the relative entities, described only as select boxes.
+ This bundle allow to add schema to any form, which has relative entities, described as "entity" types.
-This service just need in access formBuilder of the form.
+ This service just need to access formBuilder of appropriate form.
-At view level slave select boxes will only contain values, constrained by master selectbox.
+ At view level slave selectboxes will only contain values, constrained by master selectbox.
-Form will pass validation and value of slave select boxes will change automatically when master selectbox is changing.
+ Form will pass validation and value of slave select boxes will be changed automatically when master selectbox changing.
-There is a controller which will retrieve slave entity values and it will be done automatically.
-Also it's secured by user session.
+ There is a controller to retrieve values for slaves and it is done automatically.
+ Parameters for each ajax request is stored in current user session, and each form element has unique html class name.

-This is most actual in Sonata Admin, if your editing entity has depended properties related as Country -> Region -> City -> Subway and you may have many cities and metro stations, so, more useful to show only actual metro stations if some city is selected, instead of showing all list.
+ This is most actual in Sonata Admin, when user edit entity and it has depended properties related as Country -> Region -> City -> Subway station in this case user may have many cities and metro stations, so more useful to show only actual stations if some city is selected, instead of showing all list.

 AUTHORITY